0xsanju/Fake-News-Prediction-System/README.md

   <section id="nlp">
     <h2>Natural Language Processing</h2>
     <p>
-      Since we are given a data frame consisting of observations of articles, in order to implement our machine learning models which only underestand numbers we have to figure out how to convert our texts into specific mathematical terms.
+      Since we are given a data frame consisting of observations of articles, in order to implement our machine learning models which only understand numbers we have to figure out how to convert our texts into specific mathematical terms.
 In other words we must tokenize our words so we are able to extract meaning or a pattern for our specific use case.
-Recall the goal is to determine whether an article contains fake news or not thus we should consider tokenizing words rather than senetences since theres various ways we tokenize text.
+Recall, the goal is to determine whether an article contains fake news or not thus we should consider tokenizing words rather than sentences since certain words in a article might make an article stand out for containing misinformation.
 I ended up choosing a vectorizer called TF-IDF (Term Frequency-Inverse Document Frequency) which captures the importance of a word in a document relative to a corpus of documents.
 Before applying the vectorizer, we clean the text using regex and got rid of special characters or words that provide no special use case in our specific prediction.
 Now here is a step-by-step explanation on how TF-IDF vectorization works:
       <ol>
         <li>Term Frequency (TF): TF measures the importance of a term within a document.
 It calculates the frequency of a term (word) in a document divided by the total number of terms in that document.
 The assumption is that the more frequently a term appears in a document, the more important it is.</li>
         <li>Inverse Document Frequency (IDF): IDF measures the rarity or uniqueness of a term across the entire corpus of documents.
 It is calculated by taking the total number of documents in the corpus divided by the number of documents that contain the term.
 IDF assigns higher weights to terms that are less common in the corpus, as they are considered more informative or distinctive.</li>